 Remove empty and null values from the array

-The array_filter() function can be used to filter out elements from an array based on various criteria.
-For example, it can be used to remove all elements from an array that has a value of 0 or less.
+We use the array_filter() function to filter out elements from an array based on various criteria in PHP.
+For example, in the below example, we use PHP array_filter to remove all elements from an array that have a value of 0 or less.

 $filtered_array = array_filter($myArray, function($element) {